rishabh3112/next-bug-large-repo/README.md

 This happens because `end_pos` gets overflowed here https://github.com/swc-project/swc/blob/eebf14fbef1be34c98db736ad549b1f11d5d8a98/common/src/syntax_pos/mod.rs#L688

-This Happens because there is static instance of SWC Compiler which is cloned and used for transform and minify.
+This Happens because there is static instance of SWC Compiler which is cloned and used for transform and minify in `next-swc`: https://github.com/vercel/next.js/blob/canary/packages/next-swc/crates/napi/src/lib.rs#L85-L89.

 The SWC Compiler has `cm` field which is `Arc<SourceMap>`, making the same sourcemap to be shared among every clone of compiler.